❦ ❦ ❦

 At one time, Kakeyi had charmed Dasharatha into granting her two boons.
 It is said that she did this when she saved his life, when he had been wounded in a battle.
 For each boon, Dasharatha promised would be given whatever she wished for, if it was within his power to grant it.
 She deferred making her choices until the time was right.

-When Rama was sixteen years old, he travelled to the kingdom of Mithila.
+When Rama was sixteen years old, he traveled to the kingdom of Mithila.
 Its king was a man named Janaka.
 He had an adopted daughter, a young woman of exquisite beauty, named Sita, and he had invited princes to compete to see if they could marry her.
 To do so, they would have to lift and bend a great bow called the Shiv Dhanush.

 This bow was so stiff that it was nearly impossible to bend.
 One by one, princes tried to string and use the bow, but none succeeded.
 When Rama tried to string it, however, it broke in his hands.
 Because of this, he was deemed the winner of the competition.